 Want inspiration and advice to help you enter the Orwell Youth Prize?

-A regional workshop is your opportunity to learn from professional writers and journalists, as well as meet other young people interested in writing and the issues that matter to you.
+Come to our workshop at the University of Warwick to learn from professional writers and journalists, speak to students about life and meet other young people interested in writing and social issues!

 Owing to the snow in March, this workshop has been rearranged for Saturday 28 April.
 If you already registered to attend, we should already be in touch.
 If you didn’t sign up first time, we are still inviting applications!